kakurk/kkurkela.github.io/index.md

 **Kurkela, K.A.** & Dennis, N.A.
 (2016).
 [Event-related fMRI studies of false memory: an activation likelihood estimation meta-analysis](http://www.sciencedirect.com/science/article/pii/S0028393215302463). _Neuropsychologia_, 81: 149-167.

-Allen, C., **Kurkela, K.A.**, & Dennis, N.A. (in prep).
+**Kurkela, K.A.**, Allen, C., & Dennis, N.A. (in prep).
 The effect of cue duration on directed forgetting performance in healthy aging.

+Neely, K.A., **Kurkela, K.A.**, Goodman, J.T., Samimy, S., Blouch, S.L., Chennavasin, A., Diaz, M.T., & Dennis, N.A.
+(In prep).
+Common neural substrates support visually guided force control and working memory in healthy older adults.

-Turney, I.T., **Kurkela, K.A.**, & Dennis, N.A. (in prep).
-Understanding the role of perceptual relatedness to false memories in aging.
+**Kurkela, K.A.**, Chamberlain, J. D., & Dennis, N. A. (in prep).
+Representational similarity in false memory.

 ## Conference Presentations